Chiller: Use in industry

-Liquid-cooled chillers are typically intended for indoor installation and operation, and are cooled by a separate condenser water loop and connected to outdoor cooling towers to expel heat to the atmosphere.
+Liquid-cooled chillers are typically intended for indoor installation and operation and are cooled by a separate condenser water loop and connected to outdoor cooling towers to expel heat to the atmosphere.

 Air-cooled and evaporative cooled chillers are intended for outdoor installation and operation.
 Air-cooled machines are directly cooled by ambient air being mechanically circulated directly through the machine's condenser coil to expel heat to the atmosphere.
 Evaporative cooled machines are similar, except they implement a mist of water over the condenser coil to aid in condenser cooling, making the machine more efficient than a traditional air-cooled machine.
 No remote cooling tower is typically required with either of these types of packaged air-cooled or evaporatively cooled chillers.

-Where available, cold water readily available in nearby water bodies might be used directly for cooling, replace or supplement cooling towers.
+Where available, cold water readily available in nearby water bodies might be used directly for cooling, replacing or supplementing cooling towers.
 The deep water source cooling system in Toronto, Ontario, Canada, is an example.
 It uses cold lake water to cool the chillers, which in turn are used to cool city buildings via a district cooling system.
 The return water is used to warm the city's drinking water supply, which is desirable in this cold climate.
 Whenever a chiller's heat rejection can be used for a productive purpose, in addition to the cooling function, very high thermal effectiveness is possible.

 Vapor-compression chiller technology

+Current vapor-compression chiller technology is based on the "Reverse-Rankine cycle" known as vapor-compression.
+See the attached diagram which outlines the key components of the chiller system.

 A vapor compression chiller typically uses one of four types of compressor: Reciprocating compression, scroll compression, screw-driven compression, and centrifugal compression are all mechanical machines that can be powered by electric motors, steam, or gas turbines.
 Using electric motors in a semi-hermetic or hermetic configuration is the most common method of driving the compressors since electric motors can be effectively and easily cooled by the refrigerant, without requiring fuel supply or exhaust ventilation and no shaft seals are required as the motor can operate in the refrigerant, reducing maintenance, leaks, operating costs and downtime, although open compressors are sometimes used.
 They produce their cooling effect via the reverse-Rankine cycle, also known as vapor-compression.
 With evaporative cooling heat rejection, their coefficients of performance (COPs) are very high; typically 4.0 or more.